|

 4. Reverse geocode the images.

 Unless you've changed the program option for doing so, the images will first be copied to a new folder that you choose and then processed from there.
-If you're renaming images, you can override this behavior and force the original images to be renamed by specifying the AlwaysRenameOriginal option.

 All of the images must be geocoded before you can process them with location data.
 If some are not, you can either delete them from the list or manually assign the latitude, longitude, and altitude information.
 You can quickly access these options by double clicking on the image or by typing directly into the grid.
 Optionally, you can use the 'Edit' pull down menu.
 If ungeoreferenced images exist when you select this option, you'll be prompted whether to automatically remove them before proceeding.